jaegertracing/jaeger-client-node/README.md

 Note that this library is not designed to run in the browser, only in the Node.js-backend servers.
 For browser-only version, see https://github.com/jaegertracing/jaeger-client-javascript.

+See the [OpenTracing tutorial](https://github.com/yurishkuro/opentracing-tutorial/tree/master/nodejs) for the introduction on using the OpenTracing API and the Jaeger SDK.

 ## Contributing and Developing

 Please see [CONTRIBUTING.md](./CONTRIBUTING.md).